mafintosh/sqs/README.md

 Some of the options can be configured using env vars.
 See below for more.

-	queue.push(name, message)
+	queue.push(name, message, [callback])

 Push a new message to the queue defined by name.
 If the queue doesn't exist sqs will create it.
+Optional callback called once request is completed.

 	queue.pull(name, [workers=1], onmessage)